-An area designated for interaction and communication by organizations and individuals is in the College Center, Building A. In this area, tables and displays may be set up without charge for representatives of student organizations and representatives of non-profit, non-commercial, non-student organizations in accord with the following rules:
+Any individual or organization, whether student or non-student, may distribute literature to the student body without charge from tables and displays in the area designated for interaction and communication in the College Center, Building A, in accordance with the following rules:

-- 1. The space is available only upon advance request which shall be obtained by filing a reservation form in the Student Activities Office, Building A, Room 336. - 2.
-Space shall be allocated on a first-come, first-served basis.
-It shall be requested at least five (5) days prior to the desired date.
-Requests for a subsequent semester will not be accepted earlier than six (6) weeks prior to the beginning of that semester. - 3.
-A maximum of three (3) tables or displays may be placed in the designated area at the same time.
+1. The space is available only upon advance written request which shall be obtained by filing a reservation form in the Student Activities Office, Building A, Room 336.

+2. It shall be requested at least five (5) days prior to the desired date.
+Requests for a subsequent semester will not be accepted earlier than six (6) weeks prior to the beginning of that semester.
+Space shall be allocated on a firstcome, first-served basis except that individual students and student organizations shall be given priority over individual nonstudents and non-student organizations.

+3. A maximum of three (3) tables or displays may be placed in the designated area at the same time.
 Tables will be provided by the College.
 Displays shall not exceed 4' X 8' in size.
-The tables and displays will be placed next to the windows along the south corridor of the College Center Lounge. - 4.
-In order to allow as many groups as possible to be represented in the College Center, space may be reserved for a maximum of four (4) times a month or once a week per semester per organization. - 5.
-There shall be no more than one (1) space per organization at the same time; however, if no other requests have been made by the reservation deadline, one additional display space may be reserved.
-No more than four (4) representatives or individuals shall staff any display. - 6.
-Displays may not be disruptive in nature.
+The tables and displays will be placed next to the windows along the south corridor of the College Center Lounge.

+4. In order to allow as many groups as possible to be represented in the College Center, space may be reserved for a maximum of four (4) times a month or once a week per semester per organization.

+5. There shall be no more than one (1) space per organization at the same time; however, if no other requests have been made by the reservation deadline, one additional display space may be reserved.
+No more than four (4) persons shall staff any display.

+6. Displays may not be disruptive in nature.
 No sound amplification equipment may be used in the designated area.

+7. Representatives of organizations or individuals may communicate anywhere in the designated area.
+8. Alcoholic beverages, narcotics, profane language, fighting or gambling are prohibited.
+Smoking is also prohibited in posted areas.

+9. The solicitation of funds, the sale of goods or services or advertising for the sale of goods or services is prohibited except: a. by student organizations as part of a bona fide fund raising activity for the organization; and b. by a tax-exempt charitable organization.

+10. The individual or organization is responsible for prompt payment of any damage to College property.

+11. The distribution of literature that is obscene or pornographic is prohibited.